cisco-open/jalapeno/README.md

 * Collectors - capture network topology and performance data and feed the data to Kafka.
 Eventually we wish to incorporate application and server/host performance data as well.
 The collection stack also includes Influx TSDB and Grafana for darta visualization

-* Data Processors and Graph Database - processors parse topology and performance data coming off Kafka and populate the Influx TSDB and virtual topology data collections in the Arango graph database.
+* Data Processors and Graph Database - Jalapeno has two classes of processors:
+  * Base data processors: parse topology and performance data coming off Kafka and populate the Influx TSDB and base data collections in the Arango graph database.
+The Topology and Telegraf pods are base processors.
+  * Virtual_Topology processors: mine the graph and TSDB data collections and then populate virtual topology collections in the graph DB.
+LS, EPE, and L3VPN, are examples of virtual topology processors.

 ![jalapeno_processors](https://github.com/cisco-ie/jalapeno/blob/master/docs/diagrams/jalapeno_processors.png "jalapeno processors")